The genesis transaction output starts the chain of marks in git mark

 This will also have a public address and a private key (secret exponent)

-You will need the transaction id and the secret exponent to start git marking
+You will need the transaction output id and the private key to start git marking

 One way to save the secret exponent is in git